-EFT fits (especially multi-dimensional EFT fits) may lead to features in the likelihood surface; these features may be influenced by interference between the WCs and the SM, by the interference among the WCs, or by deviations or fluctuations in the data.
-If these features include local minima, the profile fits may be susceptible to incorrectly identifying a local minimum as the true minimum (i.e. the fit may become "stuck" in the local minimum).
+Multi-dimensional EFT fits may have features in the likelihood surface that are difficult for profile fits to navigate.
+Specifically, if these features include local minima, the profile fits may be susceptible to incorrectly identifying a local minimum as the true minimum (i.e. the fit may become "stuck" in the local minimum).
 Cases where the fit becomes "stuck" in local minima may lead to false best fit points, discontinuities in the negative log likelihood (NLL) scans, and inaccurate confidence intervals.
+It is thus important to identify and to mitigate this issue.

 Symptoms of this issue had been observed in the predecessor to this analysis (Ref.
-[10]) in the form of discontinuities in the NLL values obtained in the one-dimensional scans.
+[11]) in the form of discontinuities in the NLL values obtained in the onedimensional scans.
 To work around this issue, Ref.
-[10] performed two-dimensional scans for pairs of WCs that had been identified as problematic, avoiding the discontinuities by making use of the NLL values obtained in the two-dimensional scans.
+[11] performed two-dimensional scans for pairs of WCs that had been identified as problematic, avoiding the discontinuities by making use of the NLL values obtained in the two-dimensional scans.
 However, this approach is not only computationally expensive, but it also does not guarantee that the correct minima will be found (as the fit may encounter similar challenges with false minima while profiling the remaining n-2 WCs); a more general approach would be beneficial.
 Since local minima can arise as a result of the interference terms in the n-dimensional quadratic parameterizations, the challenge of navigating local minima seems to be an inherent feature of multi-dimensional EFT likelihood fitting.
 As the EFT community continues to explore simultaneous fits to larger sets of WCs, this pernicious issue may become increasingly problematic.
 For these reasons, one of the intermediate goals of this analysis was to develop a more general approach to the navigation of local minima within the Combine framework.

 Before developing an approach to address these issues, we wanted to first gain a better understanding of the underlying cause.
 To this end, we worked to reproduce the issue in a much simpler case.
-In this simplified model, we only considered two WCs $(c{\varphi Q}^-)$ and c{tG} .
-We then performed a profiled likelihood fit, scanning over $c{\varphi Q}^-$ and profiling c{tG} ; in other words, we asked the fit to step through a set of given points for $c{\varphi Q}^-$, and at each of those points to find the value of c{tG} that would minimize the NLL.
+In this simplified model, we only considered two WCs ($c{\varphi Q}^{-}$ and c{tG}).
+We then performed a profiled likelihood fit, scanning over $c{\varphi Q}^{-}$ and profiling c{tG} ; in other words, we asked the fit to step through a set of given points for $c{\varphi Q}^{-}$, and at each of those points to find the value of c{tG} that would minimize the NLL.
 The result of this likelihood fit is shown in the lefthand side of Figure 10.1.